 On our military jobs website, http://att.jobs/military, veterans can ask for help with finding positions that would be a good fit for them.

 Organizations that examine diversity practices consistently rank AT&T among the best.

-Disability Matters honored AT&T in the Workforce category.
+Disability Matters honored AT&T in the Step to Success category.

-We were named a Top 50 company for women by Women Engineer Magazine in 2015.
+We were named a Top 50 company for Executive Women by the National Association for Female Executives in 2016.

-Black EOE Journal recognized AT&T on their 2014 Best of the Best Lists for Top Diversity Employers and Top Supplier Diversity Programs.
+Black EOE Journal recognized AT&T on their 2016 Best of the Best list for Top Diversity Employers, LGBT-Friendly Company, Disability-Friendly Employer and Top Supplier Diversity Programs.

-Diversity MBA Magazine ranked AT&T No. 2 on their 2014 50 Best Places for Diverse & Women Managers.
+Diversity MBA Magazine ranked AT&T on their 2016 Best Places for Diverse & Women Managers.